 The Final Surge

 Naturally, the fall harvest is abundant.
-Once the perishables have been eaten, the foods with more density that can store and last through the winter remain.
-These foods, like grains, nuts, seeds and root vegetables, are late harvesters, giving nature time to build more density in the form of concentrated proteins and fats.
+Once perishables have been eaten, foods with more density that can store and last through the winter remain.
+These foods, like grains, nuts, seeds, and root vegetables, are late harvesters, giving nature time to build more density in the form of concentrated proteins and fats.

 While very insulating, these dense foods are also harder to digest and more easily stored as fat.

-The Good News!
-Navigating weight gain’s perfect storm is about building an even layer of winter fat, rather than excess, in the wrong places.
+Good news!
+Navigating weight gain’s perfect storm is about building an even layer of winter fat, rather than excess in the wrong places.

-- Give yourself permission to eat lots and lots of ripe veggies and yes, it’s okay to eat those fruits as well.
-Better a small healthy layer of insulating fat than the damage that a month of binging on barbeque and vacation food can do.
+- Give yourself permission to eat lots of ripe veggies and yes, it’s okay to eat those fruits as well.
+Better a small healthy layer of insulating fat than the damage that a month of binging on barbecue and vacation food can do.
 Fill up on the good stuff!

-- Boost digestive strength, so that if you are eating the heavier foods, you help your system digest and process it.
-Consider 1 capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
-This will help to boost digestive strength before the meal.
+- Boost digestive strength, so that if you eat heavier food, you help your system digest and process it.
+Consider one capsule of both Warm Digest and Beet Cleanse about 15 minutes before meals with a full glass of water.
+This will help boost digestive strength.

 - Fear not those extra pounds!
-October is a great detox season and a great time to lose the pounds and fully reset the digestive strength you will need this winter to stay healthy.
-Consider our Group Colorado Cleanse Event, which is held each spring and fall.
-If you are not ready for a two week cleanse, I suggest you start with our 4-Day Short Home Cleanse.
+October is a great detox season and a great time to lose the pounds and fully reset digestive strength you will need this winter to stay healthy.
+Consider our Group Colorado Cleanse, held each spring and fall.
+If you are not ready for a two-week cleanse, I suggest you start with our four-day Short Home Cleanse.
 Download our free Short Home Cleanse eBook here.

 What do you do to prepare your mind and body for winter?